DavidBK/shampoo/Node/TypeScript.md

 [Zod](https://github.com/colinhacks/zod) is a TypeScript-first schema declaration and validation library.

-The goal is to eliminate duplicative type declarations.
+The goal is to eliminate duplicate type declarations.
 With Zod, you declare a validator once and Zod will automatically infer the static TypeScript type.
 It also allows for easy composition of simpler types into complex data structures.

 If you wish to use Zod with [Fastify](https://www.fastify.io/) app, you can use [fastify-type-provider-zod](https://github.com/turkerdev/fastify-type-provider-zod) library.